Janowoj/simple-components/README.md

 // Slice:

-1. Defines some initial state
+I. Defines some initial state
-2. Combines 'mini' reducer functions into a single, big  reducer function
+II.
+Combines 'mini' reducer functions into a single, big  reducer function

 // useReducer:
 // to call ONE single DISPATCH we need to reducer, switch statement and constant action types (a lot of boilerplate code).